yildizmy/account-api/README.md

 ## Account API
-Fullstack (Spring Boot & React) demo app used for manipulating some account and customer data.
+Full stack web app with React and Spring Boot, used for manipulating some account and customer data.

 ### Description